Ensembl/public-plugins/webadmin/README.txt

 #                          WEBADMIN PLUGIN                                #
 ###########################################################################

+## IMPORTANT NOTE - this module has been emptied, as the old pages will
+## not work properly with the new web code.
+A new plugin will be released
+## in due course

 This plugin is optional.
 It is used to update the ENSEMBL_WEBSITE database, which contains help, news and other non-genomic content.
 We recommend that you run this plugin on a development server then copy the database to your